ryan1219/Python_Gnuradio/PythonCode/GUIreadme.txt

 115.96
 116.27

-GUIv02 has the live probability density plot feature.
+GUIv02 has the live probability density plot and live time vs power plot feature.